jolizbish/SE-coding-challenge/README.md

 ## Submission Tips
 * Quality is better than speed.
 We'd rather you take a little more time to do things well then submit poor quality work.
-* Ensure that your submission accurately reflects you coding style.
+* Ensure that your submission accurately reflects your coding style.
 * Comment.
 Comment.
 Comment.
 The more we can understand your thought process, the better.
 * Tests are not required but highly encouraged.
 * Make sure to review the [API documentation](https://dev.skillsengine.com/docs/v2competenciesanalyzeflatten) when integrating your app with the SkillsEngine API.